slurmulon/gooey/README.md

 `Services` that form a tree can publish data to each other bi-directionally.
-Gooey supports several traversal patterns for data publication but performs breadth-first down/up by default.
+Gooey supports several traversal patterns for data publication but performs breadth-first down by default.

 Because `Services` can communicate with related services bi-directionally, they can be extended to support the components of a modern SPA: